sh3ngsh3ng/Project-1/README.md

 ## Introduction
 Do you have cravings for a particular food from time to time?
 Do you spend too much time deciding on what to eat that your 1 hour lunch/dinner break became a 30 minutes snack time instead?
 Or do you need recommendations on what is good around you?

-Eat What? provides convenience of food finding within walkable distance.
+**Eat What?** provides convenience of food finding within walkable distance.
 You can search for a particular food as well as get recommendations of what's good near you too!

-So the next time your friend ask you "eat what?", refer them to the link!
+So the next time your friend ask you "eat what?", refer them to us!

 Quickstart:
 - Application link: